2020-21 NO DISADVANTAGE POLICY UPDATED

 The IT Service Desk will remain available, but only remotely.
 This means the team will be contactable by telephone (0121 483 2293) or email (firstname.lastname@example.org) but not in person.
 This service will continue to operate from 8:30 until 16:30 Monday to Friday.
 Don’t forget that you can reset your own password or unlock your own account by going to https://login.newman.ac.uk/pw or by clicking on “I can’t log in” on the MyNewman login page.

-E-learning has a number of other support pages on the intranet about using technology in your studies.
+E-learning has a number of support pages on the intranet about using technology in your studies.
 Please see e-Learning Help for Students.

 Students’ Union support

 All SU staff will be working from home and the SU Office (physical space) will be closed.
 This does not mean we are not working, and all of our services will continue to be available online.
 All physical activity (on site) is completely OFF or CANCELLED until further notice, but may be replaced with online alternatives in line with government guidelines.
+Students can contact Chris (email@example.com) or Liam (firstname.lastname@example.org) for further support.

 We understand that not all students have or want Social Media.
-However, if you DO have Social Media, please follow our Facebook Page to keep up to date with us. it would be really helpful if more of our students engaged with us digitally during this time where we can’t physically see you on Campus.
+However, if you DO have Social Media, please follow our Facebook Page to keep up to date with us. it would be really helpful if more of our students engaged with us digitally during this time where we can’t physically see them on Campus.
 Like our SU Facebook page.

 - changing entry and exit points of buildings to manage the flow of people accessing buildings